42Lines/VisualMathEditor-TinyMCE/README.md

 - copy the plugin resources (visualmatheditor folder) into the plugin folder of the TinyMCE installation
-- add MathJax to the page containing the TinyMCE Textarea
+- add MathJax and Bootstrap modal to the page containing the TinyMCE Textarea

 ```html
 		<script type="text/x-mathjax-config">